Horticultural Therapy Certificate Program

 Requirements

-The Horticultural Therapy Certificate Program will be delivered in a hybrid format.
+The Horticultural Therapy Certificate Program will be delivered in an online format.
 Our goal is to provide courses to working adults, utilizing a flexible schedule.
-Most of the coursework will be completed virtually using interactive and engaging online instructional methods.
+Coursework will be completed virtually using interactive and engaging online instructional methods.

 Students must receive a passing grade of C or above in all three courses, a total of nine credit hours.
 The certificate program can be completed in 21 weeks.